-Front Row Theatre, run by Fraser James MacLeod, exists to bring high end performance art, in English, to southern Sweden.
-It also gives Fraser the opportunity to bring talented people together to create great theatre!
+Front Row Theatre, exists to bring high end performance art, in English, to southern Sweden, in both public and educational environments.
+We like to bring talented people together to create great theatre!

-After having watched a great many plays in Swedish, where dialogue was not always understood by this native English speaker, Fraser realised the significant importance of a dynamic and visually intriguing performance.
+We understand the importance of a dynamic and visually intriguing performance.
 Use of the full depth and breadth of an acting area is central to our visual philosophy, creating visceral experience to complement dialogue in a potentially second language setting.

 Fraser developed an interest in theatre early on in life, studying the theories of the art both at school and university as well as throwing himself into the emotionally challenging world of acting itself.

 However, it wasn’t really until a reflective period post-thirty that Fraser truly started to develop himself as an all-round practitioner.
 A more relaxed attitude to acting, coupled with a little more life-experience, helped unlock more expressive and polished performances.

 Rubbing shoulders with educated and experienced actors and directors began to have a lot of positive influence on Fraser and also helped him identify his own style.
 Fraser has since built Front Row Theatre, played leading roles on stage, experienced treading the boards at the Malmö Opera and increased his in front of camera portfolio both artistically and commercially.
 He is also a fully trained drama pedagogue and he has built experience as an acting coach.

 His recent outings have seen him act in a one-man A Christmas Carol by Charles Dickens, Iphigenia at Olympus by Ajius, and a role in Lasse Hallström's new film Hilma.
 He has directed Anton Chekhov's The Boor, Ira Levin's Deathtrap and Anthony Shaffer's Sleuth, as well as make star turns in The Pavilion by Craig Wright and Eric Bogosian's Suburbia, directed by Kasper Sejersen.
-Fraser has also appeared on film in TV series, student films and music videos.